Code-Institute-Submissions/vinyl-punks/README.md

 Vinyl Punks is an fictional, online record store specializing in in the punk genre and vinyl format.
 For ease of use, registering for a profile is not needed to make a purchase.
 However, registering for a profiles opens the possibility to write reviews and rate the different albums.
 In addition, registering also let's a user store their shipping details and gives access to previous purchases.

-*Note: This project builds upon the source code of a Django tutorial from Code Institute named [Boutique Ado]().*
+*Note: This project builds upon large portions of the source code of a Django tutorial from Code Institute named [Boutique Ado](https://github.com/ckz8780/boutique_ado_v1).*

 ## Databases